Potential Changes in “Public Charge” Assessment

 At this point, the County encourages residents to continue accessing the public benefits and services that they need and remain available to them.
 Any rule changes would not go into effect until after public comments are reviewed.
 Residents will have time to make decisions about enrollment in public programs once any rules changes are implemented.
 Maintaining health benefits in order to remain healthy and employable is important and being employed is viewed as a positive factor in assessing public charge.
 The National Immigration Law Center has posted a document called “How to Talk About Public Charge with Immigrants and their Families” that includes these key messages:

-The proposed rule is still a draft.
-Once it is posted, the federal agency must accept and respond to comments on it.
-It will not be implemented until after it becomes final, which will take additional time.
+- The proposed rule is still a draft.
+It will not be implemented until after it becomes final, which will take time.

 Public Charge 2-Pager in English and Spanish (The Legal Aid Society of San Mateo County)

 Quick analysis of the proposed changes to Public Charge (Protecting Immigrant Families)